Assembly map hearing lasts six hours

-The York College faculty dining room was packed with dozens of Queens residents Thursday afternoon who were eager to voice their opinions on the Independent Redistricting Commission's latest draft Assembly maps.
+The York College faculty dining room was packed with dozens of Queens residents last Thursday evening who were eager to voice their opinions on the Independent Redistricting Commission’s latest draft Assembly maps.

 And though the numbers dwindled by the end of the six-hour hearing, community members overwhelmingly supported the IRC’s plan for Assembly District 24, which would unify Richmond Hill and South Ozone Park into one district.
 Residents have advocated for that for years, as having one district for the neighborhoods would unify the area’s South Asian and Indo-Caribbean communities.